Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Over-the-Air Adversarial Examples

 \subsection{Room Impulse Response Simulator}

-To simulate the RIRs, we use the \emph{AudioLabs} implementation based on the image method from Allen and Berkley~\cite{allen-1979-image}.
-The simulator takes the room dimensions, the reverberation time~$T_{60}$, and the position of source and receiver as its input and approximates the corresponding RIR for the given parameters.
+To simulate RIRs, we use the \emph{AudioLabs} implementation based on the image method from Allen and Berkley~\cite{allen-1979-image}.
+The simulator takes as input the room dimensions, the reverberation time~$T_{60}$, and the position of source and receiver and approximates the corresponding RIR for the given parameters.

-For our attack, we use a cuboid-shaped room, which can be described by its length~$b_x$, width~$b_y$, and height~$b_z$, $\mathbf{b}=[b_x, b_y, b_z]$.
-In addition to this, the simulation also requires the three-dimensional source position~$\mathbf{s}=[s_x, s_y, s_z]$, receiver position~$\mathbf{r}=[r_x, r_y, r_z]$, and the reverberation time~$T_{60}$, which is a standard measure for the audio decay time, defined as the time it takes for the sound pressure level to reduce by $60$\,dB.
+For our attack, we model cuboid-shaped rooms, which can be described by their length~$b_x$, width~$b_y$, height~$b_z$ defined as $\mathbf{b}=[b_x, b_y, b_z]$.
+In addition to this, we model the three-dimensional source position~$\mathbf{s}=[s_x, s_y, s_z]$, receiver position~$\mathbf{r}=[r_x, r_y, r_z]$, and the reverberation time~$T_{60}$, which is a standard measure for the audio decay time, defined as the time it takes for the sound pressure level to reduce by $60$\,dB.
 This results in ten freely selectable parameters.
 All parameters are also sketched in Figure~\ref{fig:room}.
+Even though this might seem like an overly simple model, we show that the computed adversarial examples are indeed robust for real rooms that are more ~complex.

 In order to sample random RIRs, we interpret these ten parameters to be random variables.
 We draw each value from a uniform distribution between a minimum and a maximum allowed value.
 For the room size and for $T_{60}$, the minimum and the maximum values can be chosen arbitrarily and are thus selected first.
-After those parameters are drawn, the ranges for source and receiver positions are drawn next to make sure that the source and the receiver are located inside the room.
+After those parameters are drawn, the ranges for source and receiver positions are drawn to guarantee that the source and the receiver are located inside the room.

-To simplify the notation, we use in the following the 10-dimensional parameter vector $\theta$ to describe all of these parameters.
+To simplify the notation, we use the 10-dimensional parameter vector $\theta$ in the following to describe all of these parameters.
 The RIR~$h$ can be considered as a sample of the distribution $ H_{\theta} $.
 An example of a simulated RIR in the time and the frequency domain is shown in Figure~\ref{fig:rir}.